logo

 Ezequiel Cerutti

-Our brains have clearly been infected with too much tiki-taka because for all the world looks like one of those frustrating deep free-kicks played short that ends up back with the goalkeeper.
+Our brains have clearly been infected with too much tiki-taka because for all the world it looks like one of those frustrating deep free-kicks played short that ends up back with the goalkeeper.
 Just stick it in the mixer, for god’s sake.

 (For what it’s worth, yes that is Athletic Bilbao stalwart Iker Muniain cropping up at Argentinian side San Lorenzo, if you were wondering.)